BattMoTeam/BattMo/Documentation/geometryinput.rst

 We support multidimensional geometries (from 1D to 3D).
 The geometry is part of the input data and must be setup up before a simulation.
 The base class :battmo:`BatteryGenerator` provides a template to construct the battery geometry, which includes a mesh for all the components (Coatings, sepators, current collectors...) and the coupling between those as the main output.

+To create our grids, we rely essentially on the grid generation functions provided by `MRST
+<https://www.sintef.no/Projectweb/MRST/>`_.
+We use also the visualization tools available there, see :ref:`here <mrst
+page>`.

 Standard geometries can often be parameterized, meaning that a small set parameters is enough to construct the whole geometrical model.
 We have implemented some standard geometries and provide here examples with an illustration and a list of the parameters used to produce this illustration.
 The parameters can be passed through json interface and are described in some more detail in the :battmofile:`geometry json schema<Utilities/JsonSchemas/Geometry.schema.json>`.

 :battmo:`BatteryGeneratorP2D`
 -----------------------------

+The geometrical model is 1D.
+Here, for the sake of the illustration, we plot a corresponding 3D model.

 .. image:: img/1dmodel.png
            :width: 80%

 .. list-table:: Parameters with values used in plot above
    :header-rows: 1